 The Azure Fundamentals Exam is an opportunity to prove knowledge of cloud concepts, Azure services, Azure workloads, security, and privacy in Azure, as well as Azure pricing and support.
 Anyone looking to take the exam should be familiar with the general technology concepts, including networking, storage, compute, application support, and application development.

 If you plan to take this exam you should have foundational knowledge of cloud services and how those services are provided with Microsoft Azure.
-The exam is intended for anyone who are just beginning to work with cloud-based solutions and services or are new to Azure.
+The exam is intended for anyone who is just beginning to work with cloud-based solutions and services or is new to Azure.

 Azure Fundamentals can also be used to prepare for other Azure role-based or specialty certifications, but it is not a prerequisite for any of them.

 I relied on my on-the-job Azure experience.
 Two years as a Cloud Engineer and another two as a Cloud Solution Architect provided a great deal of real work experience.
 I also wanted to be sure that I knew the types of questions that would be asked so I could be prepared.
 I spent about a week studying an hour or two a night for the exam which in retrospect was more than I needed.

 I used the following resources to get ready:

 - Microsoft Learn – AZ-900: Microsoft Azure Fundamentals Learning Paths

 - Scott Duffy’s AZ-900: Microsoft Azure Fundamentals Exam Prep Course